 As discussed in the intro, the main reason to choose glass is because it’s more beautiful than any kind of polycarbonate greenhouse.
 A majestic greenhouse in the middle of your garden, built in beautiful Victorian style will be the eye catcher at any barbecue or pool party.

 While both plastic and glass are strong materials, there is a difference between the two of them.
 Glass is in general a more durable material than plastic and it will last longer without any signs of ageing.
 The higher cost of glass results in a longer lifetime of your greenhouse.

 Glass used in greenhouses is safety glass and is almost as strong als polyester for greenhouses.
 Don’t worry about your kid playing soccer in the yard or a thunderstorm passing, greenhouse materials (glass or plastic) are built to survive outside.

 The main argument for people not to choose glass, is the price.
 The majestic and beautiful look of a glass greenhouse, comes with a price tag and is in general more expensive than a plastic greenhouse.

 What greenhouse suits your needs?

-The most important question of all is of course which greenhouse is right for you and only you can answer that one.
-If you are a first time greenhouser, maybe you’d like to start with a plastic model, so your investment is limited at the start.
+The most important question of all is which greenhouse is right for you and only you can answer that one.
+If you are a first time greenhouser, maybe you’d like to start with a polycarbonate model to limit your investment.
 If you want your greenhouse to double as a lawn ornament, glass will be your pick.
-Take all the factors that we have discussed above into account and decide on which is the right pick for you.
+Take all the factors that we have discussed above into account and decide which one is right for you.
 If you don’t want to invest in a major greenhouse to start with, you can always start with a mini greenhouse to grow some small veggies and see if you really love it (and I’m pretty sure you will).